 - 5. Select the Install New option.
 This page lists any existing Workbench installations, which you can choose to Upgrade or Uninstall.
-If this is the first install, Install New is selected by default. - 6.
+If this is the first installation, Install New is selected by default. - 6.
 Click Next.

-The Workbench Install Path page opens.
-It displays the default install path.
+The Workbench Install Path page opens and displays the default installation path.
 For example, C:\Program Files (x86)\Dimensional Insight\Workbench.
 Make changes if necessary.

-The Ready to Install page opens.
-It displays a summary of the pending installation.
+The Ready to Install page opens and displays a summary of the pending installation.